Rancho Mirage, California: History

 Native Americans came to the area 2,000 years ago.
 The local tribe in Rancho Mirage is the Agua Caliente Indian tribe of Cahuilla Indians.
 The tribe was almost annihilated by smallpox in 1862–63 but survived, today establishing a resort and casino within the modern city limits.
 An ancient Native-American trade route, the Halchidhoma trade route, follows the water holes and water springs along the foothills of the Santa Rosa Mountains.
 A segment of this trail is now part of California State Route 111 in Rancho Mirage.
 The trade route originally reached from the Pacific Ocean in the west to central Arizona, and was used for centuries for trading, food, and for religious purposes.
 About 1,000 years ago, the local Cahuilla tribes were introduced to pottery from Native American tribes by the Colorado River.
 The Spaniards also knew of the Coco-Mariposa Trail in the 1820s when they would send letters by Cahuilla runners along the trail to the mission in Tucson, Arizona.
 The natural environment in Rancho Mirage has supplied the Cahuilla people with various water sources.
-Although rare in such arid desert environments, the Cahuilla had access to Magnesia Spring in Magnesia Spring Canyon, which is 1.5 miles from Whitewater River.
+Although rare in such arid desert environments, the Cahuilla had access to Magnesia Spring in Magnesia Spring Canyon, which is 1.5 mi from Whitewater River.
 In addition, a variety of natural springs are situated along the San Andreas Fault line near Indio Hills.

 Throughout the 1920s, the area was open desert dotted with date and grape ranches.
 In 1928, 160 acre here were purchased by the Southland Land and Realty Company.
 Access was planned by camel on roads given North-African names, including Tunis Road, Tangier Road, and Sahara Road.
 The 1929 Depression put an end to the plans.
 A few years later, a Los Angeles realtor, Lawrence Macomber, purchased hundreds of acres here.
 Along with Don Cameron, the two began offering property here advertised as "fifteen minutes from Palm Springs, CA." They were able to attract actor Frank Morgan, among others, until the onset of World War II brought development to an end once again.
 In 1944, hundreds of acres were bought by Major A. Ronald Button.
 He described it as "the most wind free area I could find in the desert."
 Two years later, in 1946, Henry L. Gogerty established an airstrip here and later launched the Desert Air Hotel and Airpark.

 The Annenberg Estate or 'Sunnylands', owned by philanthropists Walter and Leonore Annenberg, was popular with the wealthy and powerful, including Frank Sinatra, Bob Hope, Fred Astaire, Ginger Rogers, Patrick Macnee, Zeppo Marx and Mary Martin.
 Several U.S. Presidents vacationed at the Annenberg estate, including Richard Nixon, Ronald Reagan, Gerald Ford, and Barack Obama.
 President Ford later purchased a house in Rancho Mirage and was living there at the time of his death in 2006.
 The Betty Ford Center, an addiction rehabilitation center, is located in Rancho Mirage at the Eisenhower Medical Center.
 President Obama also used Sunnylands for summit meetings with world leaders during his administration.